regiregi22/RaspiNail/index.md

 ---
 <!-- markdownlint-disable MD014 MD022 MD025 MD033 MD040 -->

-**This is a forked, modified and up-to-date version of the original work Raspibolt from Stadicus.
+**This is a forked, improved and up-to-date version of the original work Raspibolt from Stadicus.
 All credit goes to him and his great original guide.
 Thank him for the great ammount of work invested for the Bitcoin community:**
 [https://stadicus.github.io/RaspiBolt/](https://stadicus.github.io/RaspiBolt/)
 <br/><br/>
 **For more information regarding this fork please refer to:**